eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

 .. _OSRF: https://www.openrobotics.org/
 .. _Robot Operation System 2 (ROS 2): https://index.ros.org/doc/ros2/

-*Fast DDS* is highly configurable, which allows for it use in a large number of scenarios.
+*Fast DDS* is highly configurable, which allows for its use in a large number of scenarios.
 This section provides configuration examples for the following typical use cases when dealing with distributed systems: